 Below are the top five deer resistant herbs.
-You might notice mint didn't make the list.
+You might notice mint did not make the list.
 Mint is also a deterrent, but it is highly invasive and will soon take over.
 The following herbs are useful for eating, enjoying their beauty, and best of all, do not taste good to deer.
 If you have a serious problem, however, do not count on herbs alone to do the job of ridding deer from your garden.

 01 of 05

 What makes rosemary so wonderful, its unique smell, also makes it unpalatable to deer and other wildlife.
 Due to its tender nature, in northern climates, keep rosemary planted in large pots.
 You can then bury the pots wherever you want them to grow during your hottest months.
 Look for both upright and trailing varieties to add visual interest in your herb garden.

 02 of 05